-

 Life Span

 A Foxy Russell is a cross between a Fox Terrier and a Jack Russell Terrier.
-These dogs are energetic, playful, and affectionate.
+These dogs tend to be energetic, playful, and affectionate.
 They love being with their families and bond closely with them.

 Although they are not currently recognized by the American Kennel Club, they are recognized by other notable dog organizations.
 The American Canine Hybrid Club, Designer Dogs Kennel Club, International Designer Canine Registry, and more recognize the Foxy Russell.